tdulcet/Send-Msg-CLI/README.md

 Pull requests welcome!
 Ideas for contributions:

 Bash:
-* Send e-mails with very long subjects or many e-mail addresses
+* Send e-mails with long headers, including very long subjects or many e-mail addresses
 * Support [International email](https://en.wikipedia.org/wiki/International_email) addresses
 	* Currently they are only supported in Internationalizing Domain Names in Applications (IDNA) encoding.
 * Support inputting the message body from standard input (stdin)
+* Generate random boundary strings for multipart messages

 Python:
 * Do not create temporary files for performance and to reduce disk wear.